RedisLabs/redisraft/docs/Using.md

 reads don't modify the dataset).

 It's possible to disable quorum reads to trade consistency and the risk of stale reads for better read performance.
-To do disable quorum reads, use the `quorum-reads=no` configuration directive.
+To disable quorum reads, use the `quorum-reads=no` configuration directive.